Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient. Are you getting enough fiber?

 Fortunately, there are lots of low-carb, high-fiber foods available that can help you meet your needs for this incredibly important nutrient.
-Some of the top keto high-fiber foods include non-starchy vegetables like leafy greens, coconut, broccoli and avocado.
+Some of the top keto foods with fiber include non-starchy vegetables like leafy greens, coconut, broccoli and avocado.

 - Fiber is an important nutrient that helps move food through the intestines to improve digestive health and protect against disease.

 - What foods are highest in fiber?
-And which fruits and vegetables have the most fiber?
-Among the list of high-fiber foods, nuts, seeds, legumes, berries, pears and avocados are a few ingredients that are especially rich in this essential nutrient.
+Some of the top high-fiber foods include nuts, seeds, legumes, berries, pears and avocados, which are all ingredients that are especially rich in this essential nutrient.

-- Research shows that including a good mix of high-fiber foods for adults could potentially help promote regularity, support weight loss, improve heart health, stabilize blood sugar levels and enhance digestive health.
+- Research shows that including a good mix of high-fiber foods for adults could potentially help promote regularity, support healthy weight maintenance, improve heart health and enhance digestive health.